robfatland/mocean/testclients/README.md

 - the string `http://` means the message is going out onto the internet
-- the ip address `54.69.30.193` is the Server's internet address
+- the ip address `AAA.BBB.CCC.DDD` is the Server's internet address
-- the addition of `:8080` is a port number.
+- the addition of `:PPPP` uses the designated port number.
 The Server listens on that port.
 - the addition of `/begin` is the first puzzle game **route**.
 Each puzzle has an associated route.
 - the addition of `?message=` is a key.
 This tells the Server to get ready for your guess.
 - the addition of your guess (as a string) is the value that goes with the key